Today I am going to take you through how to properly install a brick courtyard.

 Time to compact the paver base into the ground.
 This compactor is about 14-inch wide and is going to make quick work of this job.
 You can do this by hand but this machine makes it so much faster.
 3,000 psi all the way to the ground and we are good to go.
 It is loud though so pick your time to keep neighbours on side.

 If you look to the bottom left of the screen you can see the six by nine pavers are oriented 90 degrees to the patio.
-These are used specifically for not just inside the actual paver patio but they're going to use these 90 degrees to make a border all the way around the whole entire thing.
+These are used specifically for not just inside the actual paver patio but they're going to use these 90 degrees to make a border around the entire thing.

 And look at that, essentially a third of the paver patio is completed and it's only 9:30 in the morning.
 It's been about an hour and a half, I kid you not, this crew is really rocking.